 What's Changing in Overlake?

-There are a number of Overlake related updates that will take place in Phase 1 of the Redmond 2050 update.
-They include:
+Overlake updates in Phase 1 of the Redmond 2050 project (anticipated adopted in mid 2023) include:

 - Metro Center boundary expansion and related rezoning

 - Creating a new SEPA Planned Action to complete an area-wide environmental review of growth expected to 2050

 - Finalizing and adopting of the Overlake South Infrastructure Plan